The Spice Train

 What spices are in this curry?

-Thai chicken curry spices in bowls on a table.
+Thai chicken curry spices in bowls.

 How to make it:

-See full ingredients & instructions in the recipe card below!
+See full ingredient amounts and instructions in the recipe card below!

-Cooked and pureed onion in a Dutch oven and a food processor.
+Cooked chopped onion in a Dutch oven.

-Step 1.
-Add onion, water and chicken broth to a pot.
+1. Add onion, water and chicken broth to a pot.
 Boil, uncovered, until almost all liquid has evaporated and the onion is cooked.
 Let cool a bit.

-Step 6.
-Add in chicken chunks and fry for 2 minutes.
+1. Stir the spices into the puree.
+Add chicken chunks and fry for 2 minutes.

 Thai chicken curry in a cast iron pan.

-Recipe notes & tips:
+Recipe and ingredient notes & tips:

 How to serve the curry: